Everything Apple announced at WWDC 2020

 macOS Big Sur

-In related news, Apple officially unveiled the next iteration of its desktop operating system. macOS Big Sur, as it’s called, sports a major interface redesign, but perhaps most notably it will be the first to support Apple’s new ARM processors, as well as native support for iOS and iPadOS apps.
+In related news, Apple officially unveiled the next iteration of its desktop operating system. macOS Big Sur, as it’s called, sports a major interface redesign, but perhaps most notably it will be the first to support Apple’s new ARM processors, as well as offer native support for iOS and iPadOS apps.

 Read more: Apple debuts macOS Big Sur with all-new design, ARM support